DLong86/Portfolio-site/README.md

   - the use of React-router-dom to switch between pages

 To be added...
-  - a projects page, with pictures of past projects
+  - a projects page, with pictures of past projects (*DONE!)
   - responsive styling for smaller screens